GeekTrainer/learn-vue/3-data-events/6-exercise-computed-properties.md

     },
     ```

-    Notice how we are able to use `this` to access the `product.cabins`, and `booking.cabinIndex` to find the cabin the user selected.
+    Notice how you're able to use `this` to access the `product.cabins`, and `booking.cabinIndex` to find the cabin the user selected.
 We then create the display string by using the ECMAScript template.

 ## Add the display to the page